vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/3_alternative-energy/13_Solar_Energy.md

 titled panels

 [^48]: ... point mostly up
 Figure 13.10: The left globe shows the sun's view of 21 panels of the same size sitting flat on the ground at their various sites.
 In the middle globe, the panels are all tilted up toward the equator.
-Notice the improve- ment in how much panel area is visible to the sun by doing this especially at higher latitudes.
+Notice the improvement in how much panel area is visible to the sun by doing this especially at higher latitudes.
 At right is the side view, from which it is easier to appreciate why the best tilt angle is equal to the site latitude.
 Photovoltaic Solar Resource of the United States
 -225
 20